| |

 Fake tan does not protect your skin from sun damage at all.
 Some fake tanning products claim to have SPF protection, but like other sunscreens, this will fade within a few hours.

-You can still tan and burn through a fake tan, so you should protect your skin by applying a broad-spectrum sunscreen when going out into the sun.
+You can still tan and burn through a fake tan, so it’s essential to protect your skin by applying a broad-spectrum sunscreen when going out into the sun.

 Final Thoughts

-Understanding how fake tanners work will allow you to decide if they are the right product for you, and how you can further protect your skin when using one.
+Understanding how fake tanners work will enable you to determine if they are the right product for you and how to further protect your skin when using one.